 She already supports JA’s BizTown program, which targets fourth- through sixth-graders and is currently offered to all Williamson County Schools students.

 “The reason I wanted to pursue this JA Finance Park partnership through MTSU and join them with Junior Achievement is that it’s a beautiful segue from students getting exposed to some of the ideas to having the opportunity to be introduced to a great university like MTSU that can train them how to make that vision as a child happen,” she said.

-Students from Davidson, Rutherford and Williamson counties were on hand Tuesday to officially open the new JA Finance Park along with representatives from the numerous businesses and organizations who sponsored development of the park such as presenting sponsor SunTrust Foundation (transitioning to Truist Foundation) and other major sponsors such as MTSU, Jackson, Regions Bank, Ingram Industries and Tennessee Valley Authority, to name a few.
+Students from Davidson, Rutherford and Williamson counties were on hand to officially open the new JA Finance Park, along with representatives from the numerous businesses and organizations who sponsored development of the park, including presenting sponsor SunTrust Foundation (transitioning to the Truist Foundation) and other major sponsors such as MTSU, Jackson, Regions Bank, Ingram Industries and Tennessee Valley Authority.

 Sixth-grader Kyle Carter from Central Magnet School in Murfreesboro was among several JA students who helped emcee the grand opening program, giving testimonials about how their involvement with JA has enhanced their educations and helping with tours of the facility afterward.

 Dressed in a blazer and bowtie, Carter said Junior Achievement gives students “a wide variety of options so we can open our eyes to what we want to do or know what we needed to do.
 Or where people aren’t scared of what a credit score means.
 Here, you know what a credit score means.”

 Financial literacy has been a big eye-opener for him, he said.

 “You can learn about money, and it’s not that hard to know about money.
 Before I was at JA, I spent my money on things I hadn’t saved up for and that I didn’t know much about,” he said.
 “With JA, it taught me to research and save for things and not just spend my money on random things.”